-Lois gains superpowers from Superman and becomes Superwoman.
-While the pre-Flashpoint Lois and her husband Superman (now the new Superman in DC Comics) tries to raise and teach their superpower son, Jonathan Kent.
+Lois gains superpowers from Superman and becomes Superwoman, while the pre-Flashpoint Lois and her husband Superman (now the new Superman in DC Comics) try to raise and teach their superpowered son, Jonathan Kent.

 In the modern comics, Lois's father Sam Lane is a career military officer, and Lois is a former army brat, with Lois having been trained by her father in areas such as hand-to-hand combat and the use of firearms.
 At the age of fifteen, Lois approached Perry White at the Daily Planet, and asked him for a job.
 While at the Daily Planet, Lois discovered that Perry White was looking for a story on Lex Luthor.
 Lois decided to attempt the impossible.
 She was able to sneak out of the house and managed to break into Luthor's tower and obtained some secret files.
 Perry was so impressed he agree to hire her.